 Chief Executive Officer

 Alyssa is a mental health provider and CEO of Small Town Counseling CA, Inc (STCCA), a group private practice that promotes mental wellness and education on trauma and anxiety through mental health services and training.
-Alyssa also provides coaching and consulting to groups and organizations on mental health in the workplace.
+Alyssa also provides coaching and consulting to groups and organizations on mental health in the workplace and is co-host of the Therapists Uncut Podcast.